Name Strings

 Result Type must be a pointer type, or a scalar or vector of numerical-type.

-Operand must be a pointer type, or a scalar or vector of numerical-type.
+The type of Operand must be a pointer type, or a scalar or vector of numerical-type.
 It must be a different type than Result Type.

 Before version 1.5: If either Result Type or Operand is a pointer, the other must be a pointer or an integer scalar.
 Starting with version 1.5: If either Result Type or Operand is a pointer, the other must be a pointer, an integer scalar, or an integer vector.